kubeflow/community/proposals/897-experiment-tracking/README.md

 ### Goals

-1. Adopt MLflow as the primary experiment tracking integration for Kubeflow users.
+1. Make MLflow the first-class experiment tracking experience for Kubeflow users.
 1. Donate and maintain Kubernetes-native MLflow plugins in Kubeflow so that MLflow integrates cleanly with namespaces, Profiles, and Kubernetes RBAC.
 1. Offer a supported MLflow deployment story for Kubeflow operators, including a rebuilt MLflow image with the donated plugins preinstalled.
-1. Support a shared multi-tenant MLflow deployment in which profile namespaces act as natural MLflow workspace boundaries.
+1. Support a shared multi-tenant MLflow deployment in which Kubernetes namespaces act as natural MLflow workspace boundaries, with Kubeflow Profile namespaces as the default platform mapping.
 1. Improve Kubeflow's relevance for GenAI workflows by aligning with an experiment tracking ecosystem that is investing in tracing and agent observability.
-1. Provide a path for Kubeflow components to integrate with the shared MLflow deployment over time, with [KEP-12862](https://github.com/kubeflow/pipelines/blob/master/proposals/12862-mlflow-integration/README.md) serving as one concrete example already underway.
+1. Enable Kubeflow components to adopt the shared MLflow deployment and terminology model incrementally rather than requiring a full-platform rollout, with [KEP-12862](https://github.com/kubeflow/pipelines/blob/master/proposals/12862-mlflow-integration/README.md) serving as one concrete example already underway.
-1. Provide a clear UI strategy in which Kubeflow either embeds MLflow or links users out to the MLflow UI.
+1. Provide a clear initial UI integration path that launches users from Kubeflow into the correct MLflow workspace.

 ### Non-Goals

 1. Expand Kubeflow Model Registry to become the experiment tracking backend for Kubeflow.
 1. Design a brand-new Kubeflow-native experiment tracking service with its own API, storage model, and UI.
-1. Rework Pipelines' or Katib's current experiment model as part of this proposal.
+1. Implement the actual Pipelines `Run Group` and Katib or Kubeflow Optimizer terminology and UI migrations as part of this proposal.
+Follow-up component-specific work should align those experiences with the shared MLflow model described here.

 ## Proposal